Mental Health Facilities Scranton, PA

 Jewish Family Service Of Northeastern Pennsylvania

-Jewish Family Service Of Northeastern Pennsylvania is a mental health treatment center in Scranton, PA, located at 615 Jefferson Avenue, 18510 zip code area.
-Jewish Family Service Of Northeastern Pennsylvania provides outpatient treatment.
-Jewish Family Service Of Northeastern Pennsylvania offers cognitive behavioral therapy, couples/family therapy and behavior modification to children / adolescents, adults and seniors 65 or older.
-Additional services at Jewish Family Service Of Northeastern Pennsylvania consist of suicide prevention services, court-ordered outpatient treatment and case management.
+Jewish Family Service Of Northeastern Pennsylvania is a mental health clinic in Scranton, Pennsylvania, located at 615 Jefferson Avenue, 18510.
+Jewish Family Service Of Northeastern Pennsylvania offers outpatient treatment.
+Jewish Family Service Of Northeastern Pennsylvania provides couples/family therapy, trauma therapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Some other services provided by Jewish Family Service Of Northeastern Pennsylvania include case management, court-ordered outpatient treatment and family psychoeducation.

 Scranton Counseling Center